 2. Find a Funding Opportunity

-A synopsis of all competitive ACL Funding Opportunity Announcements (FOAs) or Program Announcements (PAs) are posted on Grants.gov—the same website where you will submit an application.
+A synopsis of all competitive ACL FOAs or Program Announcements (PAs) are posted on Grants.gov—the same website where you will submit an application.
 When ACL’s FOAs/PAs are announced, they are posted in the Funding Opportunity Announcement section of ACL’s website.

 Search for open opportunities on Grants.gov using a funding opportunity number, category, agency, or other criteria.
 If you seek a specific opportunity, the funding opportunity number is the fastest search method.
 All FOAs on ACL’s Funding Opportunity Announcements page have unique identifying numbers to help locate them on Grants.gov.